hdShang/arxiv-daily/docs/cs-CL/2025-08-25/papers/250818108v1-sentimm-a-multimodal-multi-agent-framework-for-sentiment-analysis-in.md

 ---
 layout: default
-title: SentiMM: A Multimodal Multi-Agent Framework for Sentiment Analysis in Social Media
+title: "SentiMM: A Multimodal Multi-Agent Framework for Sentiment Analysis in Social Media"
 ---

 # SentiMM: A Multimodal Multi-Agent Framework for Sentiment Analysis in Social Media